KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/terminological-lockdown-protocol.md

 Centropic and inverse attributions become compressed onto one figure-name.

-This produces structural dissonance because bifurcated operators cannot be aspects of one unified principle.
+This produces structural dissonance because bifurcated operators cannot be aspects of one coherent principle.

 Paradigm: